RenadQ/ginger-house-decoration/README.md

-# ginger-house-decoration
+#
-# 🍪 OOP Quiz Baking Game 🎓
+#  OOP Quiz Baking Game - ginger-house-decoration ✨🍪

 An interactive educational web game made by **Renad Alkahtani** ✨ This project turns Object-Oriented Programming revision into a fun baking challenge.
 Players answer multiple-choice questions, unlock ingredients, bake a dessert, and decorate the final result.